Annual Town Assembly - Local Democracy

 The above are for comparison.

-Paddockwood Town Council, Kent Their Annual Assembly Notice (pdf) allows a meeting of up to two hours.
-The words are similar to Penistone Town Council before it turned to the dark side but it does encourage discussion of local issues.
+Paddockwood Town Council, Kent Their Annual Assembly Notice (pdf) allowed a meeting of up to two hours.
+The words are similar to Penistone Town Council before it turned to the dark side but it did encourage discussion of local issues.
 The meeting acts as an annual democratic point of communication enabling the Town Council to explain what it has been doing over the last year and providing an opportunity for the electors to have their say on anything they consider is important to the people of the Town.'

 Holme Valley Parish Council Their Annual Parish Meeting is difficult to find and without a date.
 It looks at accomplishments over the year and appears to connect with the parish, although its minutes are kept by volunteers and 'No votes taken at this meeting are binding on the parish council.'
 Also, they have reports but no discussion of local issues, like Penistone's second effort above.
 Keep the plebs under control and don't give them power!
 'The Annual Parish Meeting is the meeting where the parish council report to its electorate on what it has accomplished in the preceding year.
 Electors, public and press are invited to hear reports from the Chairman, District & County Councillors, community groups and any organisation that the town or parish council has funded during the year.'